fetzu/memoire-iotbs/jbono_MEMOIRE_071-Bibliographie.md

 HOBERMAN, J., *An Army of Phantoms: American Movies and the Making of the Cold War*, New York/London, The New Press, 2011.

-KUTNIK, Frank, NEALE, Steve, NEVE, Brian et STANFIELD, Peter (éds.), *“Un-American” Hollywood*, New Brunswick/New Jersey/London, Rutgers University Press, 2007.
+KUTNIK, Frank, NEALE, Steve, NEVE, Brian et STANFIELD, Peter (éd.), *“Un-American” Hollywood*, New Brunswick/New Jersey/London, Rutgers University Press, 2007.